datacarpentry/sql-ecology-lesson/sql.md

 > Let's try to combine what we've learned so far in a single
 > query.
 Using the surveys table write a query to display the three date fields,
 > species_id, and weight in kilograms (rounded to two decimal places), for
-> rodents captured in 1999, ordered alphabetically by the species_id.
+> individuals captured in 1999, ordered alphabetically by the species_id.

 **BREAK**